California High-Speed Rail

 2. Amtrak San Joaquin trains from Sacramento and Amtrak San Joaquin trains from Oakland will transfer riders at California HSR Merced Station and generate California HSR ridership sooner than waiting for new tunnels to Northern Bookend and Southern Bookend.

-3. Central Valley HSR Corridor enables 1-hour access to less expensive housing by workers in the San Francisco Bay Area and Los Angeles Metro Area.
+3. Central Valley HSR Corridor enables 1-hour access to less expensive housing by workers in the San Francisco Bay Area and the Los Angeles Metro Area.
 Those large metro areas have a housing affordability crisis.

 4. Central Valley HSR Corridor enables 1-hour access to San Francisco Bay Area and Los Angeles Metro Area jobs by Central Valley residents who need a lower unemployment rate.